radius-project/docs/docs/content/reference/limitations.md

 See [app name constraints]({{< ref "resource-schema.md#common-values" >}}) for more information.

+### Environment creation and last modified times are incorrect

+When running `rad env show`, the `lastmodifiedat` and `createdat` fields display `0001-01-01T00:00:00Z` instead of the actual times.

+This will be addressed in an upcoming release.

 ## Connectors

 ### Dapr resources have application name prefixed to component name